 Signs of steroid use

-When you or your loved one is using anabolic steroids, there are things that you may notice with the way they look or how they behave.
-Here are some of the signs that you can notice steroid use:
+When you or your loved one is using anabolic steroids, there are things about their appearance and behavior that you may notice, including:

 - Increased hair growth